frontend and glidein pilot use of multiple schedds in user collector

 And the FE cannot just discover it on its own.

 If you can find a smart way to document this, sure go ahead.

 But at least in my head, this is to be expected.

-#7 Updated by Igor Sfiligoi about 7 years ago
+#7 Updated by Igor Sfiligoi over 8 years ago

 I think essentially 100% of the time when we have a discrepancy, it is a configuration problem.

 I.e. I am not aware of any use case where FE admins do on purpose.

 Although I can see possible use cases, at least in theory.